camayal/alignment2hdf5/README.md

 This converter can split the sequence in similar sized loci (using the parameter `nloci` and the number of loci wanted).

-*FASTA format with no line wrapping and exactly two lines per record.
+*FASTA format with no line wrapping and exactly two lines per sequence.

 ### Usage as module:
 ```